astronomer/airflow-guides/guides/intro-to-airflow.md

 While it is easy to get started with Airflow, there are many more concepts and possibilities to explore.
 You can learn more by checking out:

+- The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started), which is the easiest way to get Airflow running locally.
 - [Astronomer Webinars](https://www.astronomer.io/events/webinars/), which cover concepts and use cases in-depth and offer the possibility to ask us questions live on air.
 - [LIVE with Astronomer](https://www.astronomer.io/events/live/), which are hands-on and code-focussed live walkthroughs of specific Airflow features.
 - [Astronomer Guides](https://www.astronomer.io/guides/), which cover both entry and expert level concepts in Airflow.